cpy0126/reversi-pygame/README.md

 - ComputerAgent_<code>$steps</code> ( Just for testing our agent's performance )

-  This is a agent copy from a GitHub [othello project](https://github.com/CaseyAlvarado/Zen-Master-Go/blob/a5962f40441ff0b474bb4d16ed505363287c0440/Othello/Othello.py) which using alpha-beta purning and searching the board depending on the $steps we input.
+  This is a agent copy from a GitHub [othello project](https://github.com/CaseyAlvarado/Zen-Master-Go/blob/a5962f40441ff0b474bb4d16ed505363287c0440/Othello/Othello.py) which using alpha-beta purning and searching the board depending on the steps we input.

-- MyAgentR

-  One of our agent.
-The 'R' means it use a <code>random.randint()</code> function to alternate the result of every game.
-In this agent, two scored methods are used.
-First, <code>get_score()</code> function give every position on the board a weight which depends on it's impotance and sum where is occupy by out agent's pieces.
-For the other method, we try to minimize the legal moves our opponent has after our act.
-Since these two way all have  a win rate about 80% when playing with RandomAgent, we decide to use the <code>random.randint()</code> function to choose which method will be used in each step.
-However, we found that this make our win rate descend to about 50%.
-So we start to develope another way to choose which method will be used in each step.

-- MyAgentS
+- MyAgent

   This agent use DFS(depth first search) algorithm to find out the best move in the next 2~3 moves.During the game,the agent use three different ways to calculate the "score" of different states: